-We specialise in treating houses and can expertly guarantee paint removal from tuck pointed homes while leaving underlying surfaces intact.
+We specialise in treating houses and buildings, and can expertly guarantee paint removal from tuck pointed homes while leaving underlying surfaces intact.

 If you have a renovation or restoration project in mind, we’re the perfect solution as our specialist is listed with the Heritage & National Trust of Victoria.